 Continuous flashing, also known as apron flashing, is a long, single piece of metal that carries water down to the shingles of the roof.
 It is installed where vertical walls meet the sloped roof.
 With weather and temperature changes, buildings expand and contract, and long pieces of metal could be subject to damage if they do not expand and contract with the structure.
 Because of this, the long pieces of metal are made with expansion joints that allow it to expand and contract as it should.

 Drip edge flashing is exactly how it sounds.
 It is installed at the edge of the roof under the roof felt to help the water drip off the roof without damaging the home.

 Step flashing is flashing bent at a 90-degree angle in the center and installed in an overlapping manner to prevent water from getting behind the rectangular piece of metal.

 Valley flashing is installed where two valleys of a roof plane join.
 It comes in a W shape and is installed on top of the roof felt.

-Vent-pipe flashing is a conical-shaped piece of metal that creates a seal around your roofing vents in Lake Charles, LA.
+Vent-pipe flashing is a conical-shaped piece of metal that creates a seal around your roofing vents in Baton Rouge, LA.
 It is installed into the shingles to cover the pipes and seal them off from weather.

-There are more specialized types of roof flashing for special structures or needs, and your roofing contractor in Lake Charles will be able to install the flashing that suits your roof’s needs.
+There are more specialized types of roof flashing for special structures or needs, and your roofing contractor in Baton Rouge will be able to install the flashing that suits your roof’s needs.